Climate Change and the Decline of Labor Share

 Abstract

 We study the impact of climate change on the labor share.
-Using a newly constructed dataset combining US county-level labor shares with climate variables, we find that extreme temperatures reduce labor share.
-This adverse effect is more pronounced in industries with higher outdoor exposure and automation potential.
-We also show that extreme temperatures accelerate the adoption of industrial robots.
-Overall, climate change accounts for 13% of the decline in labor share during 2001–2019.
-In the last half-century, however, the opposing effects of decreased cold days and increased hot days offset each other, consistent with the well-documented constancy of labor share.
+Combining newly constructed US county-industry-level labor shares with climate variables, we find that extreme temperatures reduce the labor share, with stronger effects in industries with higher climate exposure and automation potential.
+Extreme temperatures also accelerate robot adoption.
+A back-of-the-envelope calculation suggests that the within-county-industry response to climate change accounts for 15% of the decline in labor share since 2000.
+Over the 20th century, however, the opposing effects of decreased cold days and increased hot days offset each other, consistent with the historical stability of labor share.

 Publication